-The principle goals of this research is to understand the mechanisms that underlie the behavioral and physiological phenomenon known as reproductive suppression.
-What forms of communication from dominant female are responsible for suppressing maturation of subordinate females, causing miscarriages, or in some cases convincing them to abandon their young.
+The principal goals of this research are to understand the mechanisms that underlie the behavioral and physiological phenomenon known as reproductive suppression.
+What forms of communication from the dominant female are responsible for suppressing maturation of subordinate females, causing miscarriages, or in some cases convincing them to abandon their young?

-In order to answer this phenomenon in the wild, we spend time with the tamarins and observe them closely.
+In order to investigate this phenomenon in the wild, we spend time with the tamarins and observe them closely.
 Over the last six years, we have recorded over 2800 hours of information on these intriguing animals and their complex social systems.
 We combine observational data on scent-marking behavior with assessments of the physiology status of each primate.
-This includes an examination of their scent glands, collecting data on morphology and development, to determine sexual maturity of both male and female tamarins.
+This includes an examination of their scent glands, collecting data on morphology and development, to determine the sexual maturity of both male and female tamarins.
 We also use fecal samples, collected non-invasively, to monitor changes in sex and stress hormones, especially with regard to female ovulatory cycles.
-And, we do all of this in the middle of the Amazon rainforest.

 Skills and Training